-- In the “choose an option” screen, Click Troubleshoot
+- In the Choose an option screen, click on Troubleshoot.

 - Press down the power button until the Automatic Repair message appears.

-- Go to Troubleshoot > Advanced options > System Restore.
+- Go to Troubleshoot, select Advanced options, and choose System Restore.

 - Now, select your username and enter your password.

-- Click on Next, select the desired restore point and follow the instructions on the screen to restore your PC.
+- Click on Next, select the desired restore point, and follow the on-screen instructions to restore your PC.